 Improving local capacities to assist vulnerable populations displaced by violence in Colombia.

-The Closing Emergency Gaps to Aid Displaced People program, beginning its ninth year, strengthens institutional and community capacities to improve assistance to victims of displacement.
-Closing Gaps does this by strengthening the assistance capacity of the National Government, Local Governments and the Public Ministry; providing attention and reparations to victims of forced displacement; supporting basic needs for victims of forced displacement; strengthening the capacity of municipalities for their effective participation; and promoting emotional recovery and community rehabilitation after armed conflict using IRD community-based psychosocial methodologies.
+The Closing Emergency Gaps to Aid Displaced People program, now in its eleventh year, strengthens institutional and community capacities to improve assistance to victims of displacement.
+Closing Gaps does this by strengthening the assistance capacity of the National Government, Local Governments and the Public Ministry; providing attention and reparations to victims of forced displacement; supporting basic needs for victims of forced displacement; strengthening the capacity of municipalities for their effective participation; and promoting emotional recovery and community rehabilitation after armed conflict using Blumont’s community-based psychosocial methodologies.